-- 3.10.1 A licensee may transfer ownership interests, including without limitation partial ownership, only after the application for a transfer of an ownership interest has been approved by the Department. - 3.10.2 An application for the transfer of ownership interests must in a medical cannabis establishment shall: - A. Be completed on forms and/or a system made available by the Department;

-- B. Be submitted to the Department; and, - C. Contain all required supplemental information provided by the person or entity seeking to assume an ownership interest, similar to that which is required in an application for a cannabis cultivation license, to demonstrate compliance with all applicable requirements for licensure, including but not limited to fingerprinting and background check requirements. - 3.10.3 The Department may revoke or suspend a license upon discovery of any effort or attempt to transfer an ownership interest in a license without complying with the requirements of this Part. - 3.10.4 All information and documents required by the Department, including but not limited to, the following must accompany an application for change of ownership for a cannabis testing facility registration and licensing entity: - A. The legal name of the cannabis testing facility entity; - B. The name of each principal officer and board member of the cannabis testing facility-entity; - C. An attestation that the information provided to the Department regarding the change of ownership for a cannabis testing facility entity is true and correct; - D. The signatures of the owners of the cannabis testing facility entity and the technical laboratory director and the date each signed;

-E. For each owner:
+- 3.10.1 A licensee may transfer ownership interests, including without limitation partial ownership, only after the application for a transfer of an ownership interest has been approved by the Department. - 3.10.2 An application for the transfer of ownership interests in a medical cannabis establishment shall: - A. Be completed on forms and/or a system made available by the Department; - B. Be submitted to the Department; and, - C. Contain all required supplemental information provided by the person or entity seeking to assume an ownership interest, similar to that which is required in an application for a cannabis cultivation license, to demonstrate compliance with all applicable requirements for licensure, including but not limited to fingerprinting and background check requirements. - 3.10.3 The Department may revoke or suspend a license upon discovery of any effort or attempt to transfer an ownership interest in a license without complying with the requirements of this Part. - 3.10.4 All information and documents required by the Department, including but not limited to, the following must accompany an application for change of ownership for a cannabis testing entity: - A. The legal name of the cannabis testing entity; - B. The name of each principal officer and board member of the cannabis testing entity; - C. An attestation that the information provided to the Department regarding the change of ownership for a cannabis testing entity is true and correct; - D. The signatures of the owners of the cannabis testing entity and the technical laboratory director and the date each signed; - E. For each owner:

 - 1. An attestation signed and dated by the owner that the owner has not been convicted of an excluded felony offense; - 2.
-An attestation signed and dated by the owner that the owner does not have a direct or indirect familial or financial relationship with or interest in a dispensary, cannabis cultivation facility entity, cannabis processing facility entity, cannabis dispensary, cannabis transportation entity, cannabis disposal entity or cannabis research facility entity; and - 3.
-An attestation signed and dated by the owner pledging not to divert cannabis to any individual or entity that is not allowed to possess cannabis;

-F. Verification for each principal officer or board member that they are at least twenty-one (21) years of age.
+An attestation signed and dated by the owner that the owner does not have a direct or indirect familial or financial relationship with or interest in a dispensary, cannabis cultivation entity, cannabis processing entity, cannabis disposal entity or cannabis research entity; and, - 3.
+An attestation signed and dated by the owner pledging not to divert cannabis to any individual or entity that is not allowed to possess cannabis; - F. Verification for each principal officer or board member that they are at least twenty-one (21) years of age.